JJ/raku-advent-calendar-article-2019/README.md

 since we declared the output to be called `printd`, `outputs.printd` will retrieve the output by that name.
-Contexts are not available from within the action environment, which is why we need to assign it first to an environmen variable.
+Contexts are not available from within the action environment, which is why we need to assign it first to an environment variable.
 Output will [look like this](https://github.com/JJ/raku-advent-calendar-article-2019/commit/01da3afeb1a5258293e328a9985a088bc7aa60d0/checks?check_suite_id=341279210), and it will use green check marks, as well as reveal the output in the raw log and if you click on the step name.

-If you are a longterm Perl use like I am, you will miss that.
+If you are a long-term Perl use like I am, you will miss that.
 Ruby, Python, Node, popular languages, fair enough.
 But Perl is in the base Ubuntu 16.04 install.
 Even if we can use that environment, it seems to have been eliminated from there.
 Where do we have to go to use Perl?